-I first heard this story about ten years ago from a pastor in Austin, Texas.
+I first heard this story in the mid-1990s from a pastor in Austin, Texas.
 I've taken a few liberties with the details (due to fading memory), but the main subject of the illustration remains unaltered.

 Many years ago in Great Britain, the wife of a wealthy man died and left him with a child, their only son.
 This man loved to collect rare works of art, possessing all the grand masters in his collection, from Picasso to Van Gogh.
 When Hitler invaded England, the son went off to war and within a year, the father was notified that his son, who he loved dearly, died courageously in battle.
 A few months later, just before Christmas while the old man was still deeply grieving, there was a knock at the door.
 When he answered, there stood a young man on the porch with a large package in his hands.

 He said, “Sir, you don't know me, but I served with your son in the war and we became great friends.
 He even gave his life for mine.
 He actually saved many lives that day, and he was carrying me to safety when a bullet struck him in the heart and he died instantly.”